-50 Years of Life Sciences Innovation: PMI's Top 10 Impactful Biotech Projects
+50 Years of Biotechnology Innovations: PMI's Top 10 Impactful Biotech Projects

-The list is also broken out into subcategories, including biotech.
+The list is also broken out into subcategories, including biotechnology innovations.
 Here’s a look at the biotech list.

 The project launched officially in 1990 and drew on laboratories and institutions from around the world, including from the U.S. Department of Energy, the U.S. National Institutes of Health (NIH), the UK’s Sanger Centre (later the Wellcome Sanger Institute) and 17 university and laboratory sequencing centers.